Main illustration: Talia Gavish

 “Not everything that can be counted counts, and not everything that counts can be counted.” – Einstein

 A lot of startups use the “crystal ball” approach to customer support metrics, thinking that the answer to all their problems can be found buried in endless charts and graphs.
 But this approach can often leave you with more questions than answers.
-It’s important to keep the data in perspective, and not to let them obscure your real job – supporting your customers.
+It’s important to keep the data in perspective, and not to let them obscure your real job – supporting your customers and creating the best customer experience possible.

 Here are the 5 key customer support metrics we’ve found most useful as we scaled our support team to support over 15,000 customers in 85 countries.